Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - B och A aktier?
 - Family firms usually sell equity shares but not voting shares
 - 10% equity right is 10% of profit but does not have to do with how much vote you have

+### 1. Greiner’s Growth Model

+**Framework**: Greiner’s Growth Model proposes that businesses go through six phases of growth, each characterized by a period of evolution (where growth occurs through proven strategies) followed by a period of revolution (a crisis that demands a change).
+The phases are: Creativity, Direction, Delegation, Coordination, Collaboration, and Alliances (inte med egentligen).

+**Pros**:

+- **Comprehensive Framework**: Offers a broad view of organizational development, highlighting predictable challenges companies face as they grow.
+- **Crisis Anticipation**: Helps leaders anticipate problems that typically arise at different stages, preparing them to manage transitions more effectively.

+**Cons**:

+- **Linear Progression Assumption**: Assumes organizations will move through stages in a linear fashion, which may not always be the case in a dynamic business environment.
+- **One-Size-Fits-All Approach**: May not account for the unique aspects of different industries or the impact of external factors like technology and market changes.
+- a

+### 2. Churchill and Lewis Growth Model

+**Framework**: The Churchill and Lewis Growth Model focuses on small businesses, outlining five stages of growth: Existence, Survival, Success, Take-off, and Resource Maturity.
+Each stage describes the company's focus, challenges, opportunities, and organizational structure changes needed for growth.

+**Pros**:

+- **Small Business Focus**: Specifically addresses the growth challenges and needs of small businesses.
+- **Strategic Guidance**: Offers a roadmap for small business owners to understand their current position and what steps they need to take to advance to the next stage.

+**Cons**:

+- **Limited Scalability**: Primarily designed for small to medium-sized enterprises (SMEs), and its applicability to larger corporations or rapidly scaling startups may be limited.
+- **Over-Simplification**: May oversimplify the complexities and nuances of business growth by categorizing them into distinct stages.

+### 3. Adizes Corporate Lifecycle

+**Framework**: The Adizes Corporate Lifecycle describes the lifecycle of a company through ten stages: Courtship, Infancy, Go-go, Adolescence, Prime, Stability, Aristocracy, Recrimination, Bureaucracy, and Death.
+This model focuses on how management practices need to evolve as the company progresses through these stages to maintain growth and avoid decline.

+**Pros**:

+- **Management Focus**: Emphasizes the importance of management practices at different stages, offering insights into how to adapt leadership styles and organizational structures.
+- **Identifies Decline Early**: Helps in recognizing early signs of organizational decline, providing an opportunity to take corrective actions.

+**Cons**:

+- **Complexity**: The ten-stage model can be complex to apply, requiring deep understanding and analysis to accurately identify the company's current stage.
+- **Pessimistic View of Maturity**: The later stages have a somewhat negative connotation, which may discourage companies from seeing potential for renewal or transformation beyond certain points.

+### 4. Diamond Model

+**Framework**: The Diamond Model, developed by Michael Porter, is primarily a tool for analyzing competitive advantage rather than organizational growth.
+It evaluates the competitiveness of nations, industries, or companies based on four attributes: Factor Conditions, Demand Conditions, Related and Supporting Industries, and Firm Strategy, Structure, and Rivalry.

+**Pros**:

+- **Competitive Analysis**: Provides a comprehensive framework for understanding the competitive landscape and what drives competitive advantage.
+- **Strategic Planning**: Helps businesses and policymakers in strategic planning by identifying areas of strength and opportunities for improvement.

+**Cons**:

+- **Not Specifically a Growth Model**: Unlike the other models, the Diamond Model focuses on competitiveness rather than the internal growth stages of a company.
+- **Static Analysis**: Can be seen as providing a more static analysis of current conditions, with less emphasis on how companies can evolve or transition through different growth phases.